Hurry up! Your favorite film analysis podcast is in deep with the wrong people. We need someone to listen to our analysis of Wheelman!

 GET IN TOUCH

-Thanks for joining us for another wonderful Shocktober.
+Thanks for joining us for Netflix November.
 If you haven’t yet, you can connect with us through our various means of social media.
 Hit us up and let us know what you like and what you don’t like.
 Also, it would mean a lot if you left a review on iTunes after you finish subscribing.